Originally posted 2016-09-18 12:42:55.

 The bloodline issue.

 As time passes, the number of individuals with a claim to be the ‘closest descendant’ of a particular man, increases dramatically.
-This was exacerbated because Islam permitted Muslim men to have four wives.
+This was exacerbated because Islam permitted Muslim men to have as many wives as they could support; the injunction only to have four is just a guideline..

 The resulting chaos fractured the Caliphate and is, essentially, the root of the conflict between various factions within Islam to this day.